cheng-kang/wildfire/README.md

 >
 > *—— Dante Alighieri, Paradiso*

-*Note: A live demo is available at http://chengkang.me/wildfire*
+*Note: Live demos are available at [Demo with Firebase](http://chengkang.me/wildfire) | [Demo with Wildfire](http://chengkang.me/wildfire/examples/demo-zh.html).
+We recommend users from `mainland China` to check the later one.*

 ## Links